Best RTX 3090 graphics card 2023

 Performance is, without a doubt, the number one thing to consider if you’re thinking about purchasing Nvidia’s new GPU.
 Whilst this isn’t a huge problem when referencing the RTX 3090 – it is the world’s most potent GPU after all – it’s still wise to ensure you aren’t overspending on a product that isn’t optimized for the job.

-Whilst the RTX 3090 can perform 8K gaming with DLSS (not true native 8K), the early framerates seem to suggest pretty sluggish performance.
+Whilst the RTX 3090 can perform 8K gaming with DLSS (not true native 8K), the early framerates seem to suggest a pretty sluggish performance.
 Furthermore, when dropping back down to mortal resolutions like 1440p and 4K, the RTX 3090 doesn’t show nearly enough performance gains when compared to the RTX 3080 – a GPU that is currently on shelves for under half the price of the 3090.

-That being said, it isn’t all bad, the RTX 3090 is extremely efficient when it comes to 3D rendering and other workstation type workflows.
+That being said, it isn’t all bad, the RTX 3090 is extremely efficient when it comes to 3D rendering and other workstation-type workflows.

 If you’re happy with the performance, the next thing to consider is the price.
 This GPU comes to shelves at an eye-watering $1500+, putting it into the upper echelons of the GPU pricing spectrum.
+Although these days you can expect the card to be lowered down with the successors around.

 It’s not just the cost of the GPU you need to be concerned with either, there are a whole host of additional costs to factor in if you do decide to purchase an RTX 3090.
-That’s right, we’re talking a new case that has the capacity to hold a GPU of this size and weight.
+That’s right, we’re talking about a new case that has the capacity to hold a GPU of this size and weight.
 Chances are also high that you’ll need to invest in a new PSU that can power a beast of this power as well.

 Keeping your internal temperatures as low as possible is something every PC user should concern themselves with.
 High temperatures within your PC case can cause your hardware to run inefficiently and even reduce overall life expectancy too.